The Great Australian Bake Off: Season 9 (2025)

 Season 9 of The Great Australian Bake Off saw 12 home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
 Each episode will see bakers put through three challenges, with each episode having its own theme or discipline.
-The season will air from 29 July 2025.
+The season aired from 29 July 2025.